Skip to content

 This tutorial provides a general example for developing an Ocelescope plugin from scratch.

-In this tutorial, we will build an OCEL Graph plugin inspired by the OCELGraph feature of the OCPQ tool.
+In this tutorial, we will build an OCEL Graph inspired by the OCELGraph feature of the OCPQ tool.

 An OCEL graph visualizes how objects and events are related to each other.
 The plugin lets you choose an object or event ID as the starting point (the root), and then builds a spanning tree from that root based on the connected relationships in the ocel.
 You can also set how far the graph should expand from the starting point.